jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 AppViewX partnered with NETSCOUT to contribute a prototype TLS 1.3 key governance platform that it plans to formalize as an open industry standard.
-Key governance platform pairs with a Secure Key Orchestration initiative to secure and automate management of all encryption keys across distributed and hybrid enterprise environments.
-The AppViewX Cloud-native Identity and Security Platform is used in critical infrastructures to reduce cybersecurity risk and meets security compliance requirements.
+Key governance platform pairs with a Secure Key Orchestration initiative to secure and automate the management of all encryption keys across distributed and hybrid enterprise environments.
+The AppViewX Cloud-native Identity and Security Platform is used in critical infrastructures to reduce cybersecurity risk and meet security compliance requirements.
 Thanks to streamlined automation workflows, the AppViewX Platform supports enterprise-wide central certificates and key governance and lifecycle management.
 The modular AppViewX Platform and